RTMecha/BetterLegacy/snapshots.md

 - Added setTheme and lerpTheme action modifiers.
 This sets a custom fixed theme that overwrites the theme interpolation.

 ### Editor
+- Overhauled the theme system to have internal / external themes.
+The "View Themes" popup is now used for viewing and importing external themes and the theme keyframe is now for viewing internal level themes.
 - Added "Analyze BPM On Level Load" in > Config Manager > Editor > BPM.
 - The animation timeline should now use the Use Mouse As Zoom Point setting.
 - Object and Parent Object Search Popups now have a page system.